Vorlonsoft/AndroidRate/README.md

   super.onCreate(savedInstanceState);

   AppRate.with(this)
-      .setInstallDays((byte) 0)                  // default is 10, 0 means install day, 10 means app is launched more than 10 days later than installation
+      .setInstallDays((byte) 0)                  // default is 10, 0 means install day, 10 means app is launched 10 or more days later than installation
-      .setLaunchTimes((byte) 3)                  // default is 10, 3 means app is launched after app launched 3 or more times
+      .setLaunchTimes((byte) 3)                  // default is 10, 3 means app is launched 3 or more times
-      .setRemindInterval((byte) 1)               // default is 1, 1 means app is launched more than 1 day after neutral button clicked
+      .setRemindInterval((byte) 1)               // default is 1, 1 means app is launched 1 or more days after neutral button clicked
       .monitor();                                // Monitors app launch times AppRate.showRateDialogIfMeetsConditions(this); // Shows the Rate Dialog when conditions are met }